LocaliQ Series

 With the final event being originally scheduled in The Bahamas, the Local iQ Series points competition was titled as the "Race to The Bahamas", with a tournament win being worth 500 points.
-The event ultimately was moved to Duluth, Georgia.
+The event ultimately was moved to TPC Sugarloaf in Duluth, Georgia.

-The one-off tour resulted in the development of a United States-based third-tier tour, the Forme Tour, in 2021.
+The one-off tour resulted in the development of a United States–based third-tier tour, the Forme Tour, in 2021.
 Like the LOCALiQ Series, the Forme Tour also lasted one season in response to travel restrictions.

+2020 season

 Schedule

 The following table lists official events during the 2020 season.

 Order of Merit

-The Order of Merit was titled as the Race to The Bahamas and was based on prize money won during the season, calculated using a points-based system.
+The Order of Merit was titled as the Race to The Bahamas and was based on tournament results during the season, calculated using a points-based system.